Clacton-on-Sea: Clacton Pier

 Clacton Pier was the first building of the new resort of Clacton-on-Sea; it opened officially on 27 July 1871.
 It was 160 yd in length and 12 ft wide.
-It was built originally as a landing point for goods and passengers, as Clacton was becoming an increasingly popular destination for day trippers.
+It was built originally as a landing point for goods and passengers, as the town was becoming an increasingly popular destination for day trippers.

 In 1893, the pier was lengthened to 360 m and entertainment facilities were added.
 Bought by Ernest Kingsman in 1922, it remained in the ownership of the Kingsman family until 1971.
 In March 2009, the pier was purchased by the Clacton Pier Company, who installed a 50 ft helter-skelter as a new focal point.

 Gunfleet Sands offshore wind farm

 A 48-turbine wind farm is located 7 km south-east of the Clacton coast.
 It has been in commercial operation since 2010 and has an overall capacity of 173 MW.

 Climate

 Clacton has an oceanic climate (Köppen "Cfb"), but with lower precipitation than most of the UK and Western Europe.
 This makes for warm and relatively dry summers, and also fairly chilly winter days.
-For the 1961–1990 observation period, Clacton averaged 103.7 days with at least 1mm of rain, and 24.3 air frosts a year- comparable to south west coastal locations.
+For the 1961–1990 observation period, Clacton averaged 103.7 days with at least 1 mm of rain and 24.3 air frosts a year; this is comparable to south-west coastal locations.

+Climate data for Clacton 1961–1990, 16 m asl.